 2 The CPU models CPU CR20s, CPU CR30s, CPU CR40s, and CPU CR60s have no Ethernet port.
 These CPUs do not support any functions related to the use of Ethernet communications.

-The S7-200 SMART CPU firmware release V2.5 and later versions supports the PROFINET communication on the following eight CPU models.
+The S7-200 SMART CPU firmware release V2.4 supports the PROFINET communication on the following eight CPU models.
 For the detailed parameters and PROFINET process image information, refer to the following table.